VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 ## The Complexity of Distributed Systems
 ### Fault Tolerance V.S.
 Consistency
 **Fault Tolerance**
-High availability: service continues despite failures, i.e, hide these failures from the application
+High availability: service continues despite failures, i.e., hide these failures from the application

 Related concept: SLA (can be translated to the maximum allowed outage/down time​):
 $99.99\%$ SLA $=$ 52m 9.8s down time per year
 $99.999\%$ SLA $=$ 5m 13s down time per year

+>  Service Level Objectives (服务级别指标) 的重要一部分就是可用性/正常运行时间 (Availability/Uptime)

-1000s of servers, big network ${->}$ always something broken:
+1000s of servers, big network -> always something broken:
 P: the possibility of a single server's failure
 $1-(1-\mathsf{P})^{N}$ : the possibility of no failure in a cluster of N servers​
 $\mathsf{P}=0.001$ (three 9 SLA for a single server), $\mathsf{N}=1000,\mathsf{1}-(\mathtt{1}\mathrm{-P})^{\wedge}\mathsf{N}=0.63$ (zero 9 SLA for the cluster)​